Smaug123/static-site-pipeline/hugo/content/reading-list/index.md

 *   The SRE handbook, by the Google Site Reliability Engineering team.
 Super interesting.
 A bunch of this stuff is slowly seeping into how I think about software, with the main obvious effect on my work being that I am now much more strongly inclined to notice when I'm doing a task that could in principle be automated.
 However, if you're not Google, some of this stuff is probably not aimed at you; they have unique problems.
 I think this is worth reading for any software engineer.
 *   Leadership Is Language, by David Marquet (sequel to Turn The Ship Around, discussed above).
 Writing this review some time after reading the book, I don't actually retain anything specific from it, but I have certainly cargo-culted some of what I know was in it - e.g. "the way you phrase things can have a strong effect on the responses you get, so think about what you're implicitly telling people when you choose to phrase something a particular way".
 I suspect this was worth reading.
 *   The Elephant In The Brain, by Robin Hanson.
 This is one of those books that colours everything you think about afterwards.
 The premise is that all aspects of humans can be explained, and more specifically that disparate things like art and modern medicine are in large part about social signalling.
 Very mind-expanding, very cynical-economist.
 Recommended.
 *   The Making Of The Atomic Bomb, by Richard Rhodes (non-fiction, about what it says on the tin).
 Absolutely brilliant book.
 Strong layman's introduction to the nuclear physics relevant to building the bomb, and plenty of humanising stories.
-I was not expecting to read so many pages of _Mein Kampf_ quoted in this book (I think most readers probably accept the "Hitler evil" premise).
+I was not expecting to read so many pages of _Mein Kampf_ quoted in this book (I think most readers probably already accept the "Hitler evil" premise without pages of explanation).
 There was a chapter devoted to eyewitness accounts of the destruction of Hiroshima, which was literally sickening to read.
 Highly recommended.
 *   If on a winter's night a traveller, by Italo Calvino.
 I couldn't really put this down, but I also wouldn't describe it as "gripping".
 There are some lovely vignettes in here, and many of the stories I'd love to read more of.
 Recommended.
 *   Infinite Jest, by David Foster Wallace.
 This was an infuriating book.
 It's so, so long, and it's so nearly excellent throughout, but honestly I got to the end and thought it wasn't worth the time I'd put into it.
 Some lovely bits of wordplay, a fairly good plot, excellent characterisation; if it were half the length this would be a snap recommendation.
 *   To Be Taught If Fortunate, by Becky Chambers.
 Basically four vignettes about extrasolar worlds, each very different.
 Its core premise is rather different from any sci-fi I have ever read before, and the whole book is gentle.